This article is a work in progress. // "Contrasting Strategies" by Tim Hjersted (CC 4.0)

 This wasn't a "small reform."
 This was transferring power from capital to labor in ways that reshaped society for generations.
 And it was achieved through strategic nonviolent resistance—even when that resistance faced deadly violence.

-They want us to fight on their terms.
+Bottomline: They want us to fight on their terms.
 They're prepared for that.
-A few armed resisters give them everything they need—the “domestic terrorism” narrative they've been desperate to manufacture.
-But the reason this lie has been blowing up in their faces is because the truth is so far from the reality.
+A few armed resisters give them the "domestic terrorism" narrative they've been desperate to manufacture.
+That lie keeps blowing up in their faces because the movement has maintained discipline.

 Mass non-cooperation is the way forward.
-Workers refusing to drive the buses, build the cages, process the paperwork.
+Workers and state officials refusing to cooperate.
 A country that stops going along with it.

 So ask yourself: Where does your own compliance flow into this system?
 What could you refuse?
 What could you disrupt?

-But individual refusal only goes so far.
+But just remember, individual refusal only goes so far.
 The Nordic workers didn't win because a few brave individuals stopped cooperating.
-They won because they joined together—in unions, in community organizations, in movements that could sustain pressure over years.
+They won because they joined together—in unions, in community organizations, in movements that could sustain pressure over decades.

 That's the work.
 Find the people already organizing in your community and join them.
 If they don't exist, become the person who starts the conversation.
 The infrastructure of resistance is built in living rooms, union halls, church basements, and group chats.